Multi-agent blind quantum computation without universal cluster states: BQC from ZX-calculus

-So far, we have made input information to each agent independent of the actual algorithm.
-However, each agent may obtain information from another source: their measurement results.
-The initial input state and final computation result are stored in the input and output qubits.
-Also, some information about the algorithm may leak out from the measurement distribution of intermediate blocks.
-See appendix \ref{app:leakage} for more details.
+\SXE{So far, we have made input information to each agent independent of the algorithm.
+However, each agent may obtain information from their measurement outcome.
+Here we show some information may leak out from the measurement distribution of intermediate blocks, if the measurement outcome is not further obfuscated.
+To illustrate it, first consider a circuit is folded into two piece and each part of the ZX-Diagram is executed on a different agent.
+See Example \ref{fig:circuit_bending_abstract}.}

-The observed distribution of each agent can be understood with the reduced density matrix.
-This section would argue that some information may leak out from the agent's measured distribution.
-To show that we first introduce an example of manipulating ZX-diagram.
+\begin{example} \SXE{Fold a quantum circuit.
+On (a) we rewrite our quantum circuit into a ZX-diagram and then divide them into two quantum circuits noted as $U_1$ and $U_2$.
+Then we fold the ZX-diagram in (b) and rewrite the folded connection between $U_1$ and $U_2$ in (c).
+Eventually, we add the initial state of the quantum circuit in (d).
+The ZX-diagram in (d) is ready to be extracted into a quantum circuit with shallower depth but used twice as the original quantum circuit.}